Screen Addiction; how a Gen Alpha Baby Is Into Screens All the Time?

 I will fail some days and feel exhausted often.

 But I will keep choosing connection—again and again.
+Learn more on this on turning screen addiction to learning games.

 Because screens can wait.